 In considering whether taking a measure is reasonably practicable, the principle is to evaluate the degree of risk against the time, trouble, cost and physical difficulty of taking measures to avoid the risk.
 If the risk is greater, then a greater preventative measure may be expected to control it.
 In the foregoing one needs to answer whether the risk involving death was of minor importance in relation to the cost of taking alternative measures in obviating the risk.
 It’s only then, and only then, that one can judge whether the authorities and all those concerned stood up to the responsibilities they were entrusted with.

-Note: This article from the author appeared in This Week News Mauritius on Feb.
-24, 2020
+Note: This article was written for This Week News Mauritius on February 24, 2020